 Budget 2021 and Philanthropy: Breakthroughs and the Disbursement Quota Consultation

-On April 19th, I welcomed many measures in the 2021 budget.
+On April 19th, I welcomed many measures in the 2021 federal budget in this written submission in advance of the 2021 budget and this post-budget communiqué.
 The range and scale of new investments -some historic- are quite astonishing.
 The emergency pandemic-related measures are badly needed by our civil society partners –from the extension of wage and rental subsidies to the $400M Community Services Recovery Fund.
 The Government also introduced long-term transformative investments, notably to support early learning and childcare across Canada, to strengthen standards in long-term care, and to meet our climate commitments by greening our economy.

 Legitimate policy debate will continue about the budget assumptions and priorities.
 Does Canada have the necessary fiscal space to sustain these large deficits?
 If I remember correctly my undergrad macro-economic classes, a return of inflation, and increased interest rates would be indicators that the growth agenda of the government is indeed working.
 However, rapidly increasing interest rates would quickly undermine the Government budgetary framework.
 (On the other hand, the cost of additional debt to the Government is near zero, the Government can manage debt payment without crowding out other expenditures and Canada’s stimulus plan is much lower per capita than the one introduced by the Biden administration).
 The coming months and years will shed much light on this debate.
 Meanwhile, the era of an activist government with an ambitious economic, social and green agenda has clearly returned.
 Let us see if Canadians embrace this agenda during the forthcoming federal elections.